samsungsamiio/samsungsami.io/source/sami/api-spec.md

   |----------- |-----------
   |`sdid`{:.param}     |(Optional) Source device ID.
 The ID of one of the devices registered on the bi-directional websocket.
   |`data`{:.param}     |Data.
 Can be a simple text field, or a JSON document.
   |`ddid`{:.param}     |(Optional) Destination device ID.
-Must be used when sending a message to another device.
+Must be used when sending an Action to another device.
 Otherwise, only sends to SAMI to store.
   |`ts`{:.param}       |(Optional) Message timestamp.
 Must be a valid time: past time, present or future up to the current server timestamp grace period.
 Current time if omitted.
   |`type`{:.param} |Type of message: `message` or `action` (default: `message`).
   |`cid`{:.param} |(Optional) Client (application) ID.
 Can be used when `ack=true`.
 SAMI will return `cid`{:.param} (in addition to `mid`{:.param}) in its ACK messages to facilitate client side validations.
 This helps to clarify which response is for which message.